Why There Was No Racial Reckoning

 He is right when he says that movements take time.
 It was nine years from the Montgomery bus boycott to the 1964 Civil Rights Act.
 Today’s discussions of ending armed traffic enforcement and shutting down specialty task forces would have been unthinkable a decade ago.
 Where might we be a decade from now?
 Faith, the Book of Hebrews instructs, is the substance of things hoped for, and the evidence of things not seen.

 “How long is it going to take?”
 Sharpton asked, looking back down at me from his perch in the pulpit.
-“Well, however long it takes, we gon’ be there.”
+“Well, however long it takes, we gon be there.”